 There is also a shorter service each Wednesday morning (average attendance 15) in the church hall at 11am.

-A small group meets for prayer at 9.45am each Sunday morning.
+A group meets for prayer on zoom at 7pm every Wednesday.

 Tea and coffee are served after both Sunday and Wednesday services.

 Hymns and songs combine different traditions, with traditional hymns and more contemporary worship songs, usually organ or piano led, but supplemented with other music ensembles from time to time.
 All the words are projected for easy reading.
 Services are relaxed but structured, with responsive prayers and readings, and members of the congregation are encouraged to take part.
 The service is also taped for housebound members.

 Communion Services are currently held 6 times per year, with other special services throughout the year.